wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 ```

 The last line is the one that is active today : `1:00	EU	CE%sT`.
 It basically says that the summer time `saves one hour` and refers to the rule called `EU`.
-The formatted timezone name is `CET` with an optional caracter (we will see it below).
+The formatted timezone name is `CET` with an optional character (we will see it below).

 Let's find the `EU rule`, it is here :